Naresh1318/TwitterSentiment/README.md

 * numpy

 ##Usage
-Run the script in terminal via
+*Replace '####' in the AnalyseSentiment.py file with the appropriate values *Run the script in terminal via

 ```
 python AnalyseSentiment.py --search_tw India --max 10